mirego/emotions/README.md

 # Quick lookup into the column and returns `1`
 ```

 Same thing for emotional records.
-If there’s a `happy_emotions_count` column in the `User` model, Emotions will update it each time a record expresses a happy emotion towards another record.
+If there’s a `<emotion>_emotions_count` column in the emotional model, Emotions will update it each time one of its records expresses that emotion towards another record.

 ```ruby
 user.happy_about!(picture)